Mashud05052001/assignment2/README.md

 npm run start:dev
 ```

-- To run the code only in production mode
+- To run the everytime updating & transform also ts to js after every update you can run the code
 ```bash
 npm run start:prod
 ```